 PhD Supervision Interests

 I have projects available for self-funding PhD and Masters by Research candidates.
-In the area of Biogerontology.
 Age is the major risk factor for the major causes of death in humans.
 Therefore I investigate the basic biology and the genetics of ageing with the aim of delaying the onset of ageing-related changes so that healthy lifespan is extended.
 To discover and test potential drug targets and therapies I use the model organism Drosophila.
 I welcome enquiries from students interested in this rapidly moving and very exciting area.
 I also have a bioinformatics MRes project to investigate nuclear-mitochondrial genetic interaction effects on human health using UKBiobank data.
-And a project to characterize small-molecule antimicrobials and antivirals (including SARS CoV2) derived from a novel source.
+I have a PhD or MRes project to characterize small-molecule antimicrobials and antivirals (including SARS CoV2) derived from a novel source.
 We are close to patenting this.